fiskaltrust/middleware-launcher/README.md

 ### Installation

 On debian based linux systems the Launcher can also be installed via `apt-get`.
+The executable will be installed at `/usr/bin/fiskaltrust.Launcher` and can be run like that `fiskaltrust.Launcher --help`.

 ```bash
 curl -L http://downloads.fiskaltrust.cloud/apt-repo/KEY.gpg | gpg --dearmor | sudo tee /usr/share/keyrings/fiskaltrust-archive-keyring.gpg > /dev/null